List of JKT48 members: Second generation

 The group's management began accepting applications for second generation members on 13 August 2012.
 Of the 4,500 applicants, approximately 200 were selected for interviews the following month.
 The pool was then narrowed down from 67 to 31 in a selection round broadcast by partnering television channel RCTI.
 All 31 finalists were eventually chosen as second-generation members at a final audition on 3 November 2012 in Japan.
 Of the second-generation members, 18 were chosen as part of the original Team KIII formed on 25 June 2013, while the rest were grouped as trainees.
 This is, as of the 13th generation (2024), the only generation never to have any of its members as the group's youngest member.

-Upon Rona Ariesta Anggreani's graduation on 15 February 2021 and not counting the then-cancelled tenth generation, this generation became the first to extinct from the group.
+Upon Rona Ariesta Anggreani's graduation on 15 February 2021 and not counting the then-cancelled tenth generation, this generation became the first to fully graduate from the group.